Power in the Blood

 If God’s wrath terrifies you, don’t forget: Propitiation equals Jesus’ blood plus nothing.
 When you trust Jesus as the sacrifice for your sins, you don’t need to be afraid of hell.
 Jesus has already suffered it in your place.
 Forget your fear and look instead to the wonder of God’s love and the joy of heaven that awaits you.

-There is nothing you or I can add to what Jesus has already done to make us right with God.
-We can only stand in awe before the cross, and receive with joy and gratitude the free gift of eternal life.
+You and I can’t add anything to what Jesus has already done to make us right with God.
+We can only stand in awe before the cross, believe in his blood, and receive with joy and gratitude the free gift of eternal life.

 Father in heaven, thank you for your love.
 We confess that we’ve broken your laws and aroused your anger in countless ways.
-And yet you did not abandon us as we deserved, but in your love and mercy, you sent your beloved Son to die in our place.
+And yet you did not abandon us as we deserved, but in your love and mercy you sent your dear Son to die in our place.

 Holy Spirit, thank you for inspiring the great words of Scripture which show us the power of Jesus’ blood.
 Now open our hearts and give us the faith to receive this saving power.